VSee vs. Flash: Video Conferencing Considerations

 Security

 Furthermore, as I’ve pointed out many times before, if you really care about security (which VSee does), point-to-point encryption is really the way to go.
-Flash-based video conferencing or browser-based video conferencing such as Tokbox (more on VSee vs. Tokbox here) and Megameeting all send information through a server which acts like an old-fashioned switchboard phone operator to connect you to the person you want to call.
+Flash-based video conferencing or browser-based video conferencing such as Tokbox (more on VSee vs. Tokbox here) Megameeting, and Adobe Connect all send information through a server which acts like an old-fashioned switchboard phone operator to connect you to the person you want to call.
 Unfortunately, just as phone conversations used to be accessible to switchboard operators, similarly, such server-relayed video conversations are also exposed to the public.
 For me, I would rather not have to trust somebody else’s discretion, no matter how ethical he or she is.

 Scalability